You’re probably here because you’re a B2B marketer looking to build a B2B content marketing strategy.

 The most successful types of content for B2B brands are:

 Blog posts: research shows that prioritizing business blogging can lead to 13x more positive ROI.
 Blog posts can be guides, how-tos, tutorials, and educational pieces that leads can find through search engines and on social media.
+Generally speaking, long-form content does best for B2B in my experience.

 Example: Intercom creates timely, informative blog posts.